XRPLF/xrpl-dev-portal/content/tutorials/use-specialized-payment-types/create-custom-transactors.md

 ---
 # Create Custom Transactors

-You can create custom transactors to modify the XRP Ledger.
+A _transactor_ is code that processes a transaction and modifies the XRP Ledger.
+Creating custom transactors enables you to add new functionality to `rippled`.

 Transactors follow a basic order of operations:

 1. Access a _view_ into a serialized type ledger entry (SLE).
 2. Update, erase, or insert values in the _view_.
-3. Apply the finalized changes to the ledger.
+3. Apply the finalized changes from the _view_ to the ledger.

 **Note:** _Views_ are sandboxes into ledgers.
 Transactors make all necessary error checks and changes in sandboxes, not directly on the ledger.
 After values are finalized, changes are applied atomically to the ledger.